ASS329 - Anthropology of Crime and Violence

 1 x 1-hour class per week (recordings provided), 1 x 1-hour online seminar per week

 Violence and crime, their forms and controls, are fundamental to human social existence and are central to theories regarding the nature of humanity, society and the state.
 The anthropology of crime and violence addresses these points from a comparative cross-cultural perspective.
-Emphasis is given to the situational nature of violence and human conflict with case studies of warfare, state-based violence, sexual violence, genocide and ethnic conflict.
+Emphasis is given to the situational nature of violence and human conflict with case studies of warfare, state-based violence, genocide and ethnic conflict.